 As you can see, Guatemala has an incredibly interesting and diverse history.
 Even today, the Mayan population is 60%, they practice centuries-old ceremonies and recipes for drinks and dishes are still spread throughout the country.
 Don’t miss the chance to try them.

 WanderWorld Insider Tips from our staff Basti

-The small town of Antigua is a beautiful colonial city and already made my heart beat faster after a few seconds.
-The cobbled streets and the architecturally unique buildings give the place an unmistakable charm.
+- The small town of Antigua is a beautiful colonial city and made my heart beat faster after just a few seconds.
+The cobbled streets and the architecturally unique buildings give the place a distinctive charm.
 In addition, you have the opportunity to discover a lot and there are countless restaurants and cafes where I liked to stay.
 Especially the scenery is breathtaking, as you have an excellent view of the surrounding volcanoes from there.

 The idyllic Flores is located directly on the third largest lake in Guatemala, Lake Peten-Itzá.
 Flores is the perfect place to spend a few days relaxing and combining this with great things to do.
 Among other things, you can go exploring in the jungle at nearby Tikal and marvel at one of the UNESCO travel wonders of our planet.
 If you feel like a little relaxation afterwards, Flores offers you the opportunity to take a boat trip and enjoy the jump into the cool water.